 Jock itch, like other tinea infections, is caused by several types of mold-like fungi called dermatophytes (pronounced: der-MAH-tuh-fites).
 All of us have microscopic fungi and bacteria living on our bodies, and dermatophytes are among them.
 Dermatophytes live on the dead tissues of your skin, hair, and nails and thrive in warm, moist areas like the insides of the thighs.
 So, when the groin area gets sweaty and isn't dried properly, it provides a perfect environment for the fungi to multiply and thrive.

 You don't have to be a jock to get that itch down south.
 Jock itch is so named because mostly athletes get it.
 But it can affect anyone who tends to sweat a lot.
 It most often affects guys, but girls can get it, too.

 Some things can make jock itch more likely to develop.
 These include lots of sweating while playing sports, hot and humid weather, friction from wearing tight clothes for extended periods (like bathing suits), and sharing clothes with others.

-People who have certain health conditions, such as obesity, diabetes mellitus, or other diseases that cause problems with the immune system, are also more likely to develop it.
+People who have certain health conditions (such as obesity or diseases that cause problems with the immune system) are also more likely to develop it.